Status

 scheme.

-town for significant growth to accommodate some
+significant growth to accommodate some of

-of Northern Ireland's fast growing population.
+Northern Ireland's fast-growing population.

-that the only way to get from the north of the
+limited by the fact that the only way to get

-town to the south, and hence to Belfast, is via
+hence to Belfast, is via the congested main

-continued housing development in the town
+allowed continued housing development in the

-without increasing congestion at that
+town without increasing congestion at

 running round the north west of the town